wix-incubator/auto-version-switch/README.md

   request is still handled.
 If there was an error, the callback will be called with an error, otherwise it will be called with undefined.
 Note that even if the function returned an error, you can continue with your app, as it may be a temporary failure.
-* `version`.
-The current version that is running.
-You probably do not need this parameter, and it is there for informative purposes only.

 ### `fetchExpectedVersion(callback)`
 This function, which you supply, should call the callback with the expected version.
 The callback signature